mroshaw/mroshaw.github.io/Subnautica/settingup/software.md

 -   **QMod Manager** - this will help integrate your mod into the game, as well as provide useful functions to simplify your code.

--   **SML Helper** - not mandatory, but this mod provides loads of useful functions so that you don't have to write them yourself.
+-   **SML Helper** - not mandatory, but this mod provides loads of useful functions so that you don't have to "reinvent the wheel" when it comes to working with the lower level tools and functions involved in modding the game.

 -   **BepInExPublicizer** - not mandatory, but this plugin "unlocks" protected methods and fields in game objects that makes modding much more powerful.